 For decades, the rhythms of “Asambeho” have pulsed through the streets of Aruba during Carnival, igniting a fire in the hearts of revelers and musicians alike.

 This distinctive brass band music, born on Aruban soil, is more than just a sound; it is a cultural heartbeat, a symbol of resilience, and a celebration of Aruba’s creativity.
-Its roots run deep, connecting us to our island's rich history.
+Its roots run deep, connecting us to our island's rich history, a history that each of us is a part of.
 As Aruba celebrates its 71st Carnival, the Aruba Tourism Authority is honoring “Asambeho” as part of its commitment to safeguarding the island’s musical heritage.

-This year, the Sunset Parade in Noord and the other four main Carnival parades: Lighting Parade Oranjestad, Parada di Luz San Nicolas, Grand Parade San Nicolas and Grand Parade Oranjestad, will open to the sound of Asambeho brass band music, performed by the Massive Brass Band, led by Mr. Roderich Lopez.
+This year, the Sunset Parade in Noord, a vibrant procession that marks the beginning of Carnival, and all four main Carnival parades, which are the most anticipated events of the Carnival season, will open to the sound of Asambeho brass band music, performed by the Massive Brass Band, led by Mr. Roderich Lopez.

 The roots of brass band music in Aruba stretch back to the early 20th century, when bands such as the Pan-Am Club of San Nicolas and the Aruba Refinery Brass Band (formed on March 7, 1930) began incorporating brass instruments into their performances.

-However, it wasn’t until the 1960s that two musicians from San Nicolas, Arnold Beyde and Samuel Hodge, pioneered a new rhythmic style specifically suited for Aruba’s Carnival: Asambeho.
+However, it wasn’t until the 1960s that three musicians from San Nicolas, Arnold Beyde, Samuel Hodge, and Alfonso “Bulto” Gibbs, pioneered a new rhythmic style specifically suited for Aruba’s Carnival: Asambeho.

 Inspired by a blend of samba, calypso, and marching band rhythms, they crafted a sound built for dancing, with brass instruments (trumpets, trombones, saxophones) carrying the melody.
 At the same time, percussion (bass drum, light drum, snare drum) created an infectious beat.
 The debut of this music style in 1967, when it accompanied the Goldfinger Fan Club in the Carnival parade, marked the beginning of a new musical era for Aruba.

-The name “A-SAM-BE-HO” was not officially chosen until 1988 through a contest, forming an acronym from the names Arnold (A), Samuel (SAM), Beyde (BE), and Hodge (HO).
-This acronym pays tribute to its creators and symbolizes the unity and collaboration at the heart of Aruba's cultural heritage.
+The name “A-SAM-BE-HO” was not officially chosen until 1988 through a contest organized by Aruba’s “Instituto di Cultura” (Department of Culture), forming an acronym from the names Arnold (A), Samuel (SAM), Beyde (BE), and Hodge (HO).
+This acronym, created by contest winner Edwin Gomes, pays tribute to its creators and symbolizes the unity and collaboration at the heart of Aruba's cultural heritage.
+Arnold and Samuel were two famous professional conductors of two separate organizations.
+One conducted a brass orchestra, and the other a drum band.
+What was unfortunate, though, was that Mr. Alfonso Gibbs was left out of the creation of this name.

 Over the years, brass bands became a defining element of Aruba’s Carnival, with groups such as Excelsior Brass Band, YMCA Brassband, Brass Explosion, San Fernando Brothers, Savaneta Brass, The Blue Diamond Brass, Daimari Brass, Good Guys, Academy Brass Intl, Gramling Brass, Jamming Brass, Shiribana Brass Band, Hotel All Stars, Rufo All Stars, Royal Stars, Hell’s Angels, Born Losers, The Out Laws, Kids of Fame, DuziDuzi Brass, Little Devil, Dynamic Brass, Energy Brass, Savage Brass, MoonDogs, D2U-365, and Quality Brassband bringing a distinctive energy to the streets.
 These bands competed fiercely, introducing new elements, such as quad drums, steel drum rolls, and synchronized dance moves, to elevate the brass band experience.
 In the 1980s, groups like Hell’s Angels revolutionized the genre with their high-energy performances, while other bands followed suit, adding modern influences and refining the unique Aruban brass band identity.